seandjones92/.emacs.d/README.md

 This section is for defining any behavior needed for the configuration to work properly on Windows.
-Unfortunately I have to use Windows at work so these configurations are needed for me.
+Unfortunately I have to use Windows at work so these configurations are a must for me.

     (defun my-windows-config ()
       (setq default-directory (concat "C:\\Users\\" (user-login-name) "\\"))